 Let me explain.

-At one point, I was assigned to the product development committee, which met weekly to discuss issues relating to new cars in the product process.
+At one point, I was assigned to the product development committee, which met weekly to discuss issues around new cars in the product process.
 All my colleagues were the best, the most experienced designers, engineers and managers.
-The team’s mission was to convert the company’s entire product portfolio to vehicles with the lowest possible emissions and to turn the company around.
+The team's mission was to convert the company's entire product portfolio to vehicles with the lowest possible emissions and to turn the company around.

 The team was outstandingly successful.
 And here's why.